frederic-perez/AmE-dictionary/data/dictionary.md

 __skimp<sup>1</sup>__ _v_ :five: (skimped) Expend or use less time, money, or material on something than is necessary in an attempt to economize. _Don't skimp on insurance when you book your holidays._
 __skimp<sup>2</sup>__ _n informal_ A fashionably short or revealing garment. _She wore a yellow skimp._ _Don't skimp on the turkey._
 __skimpy__ _adj_ :three::hammer:
+__skin diving__ Underwater swimming in which the swimmer, without lines to the surface, is variously equipped with a face mask, flipperlike footgear, scuba equipment, etc.
 __skin parlor__
 __skinflint__ _n_ One who is very reluctant to spend money; a miser.
 __skip stones__ _Alafair was skipping stones across the water into a cypress stump._